Table of Contents

 In the spirit of psychoanalysis, we welcome complaints and dissent.
 The goal of CCMPS' procedures for handling complaints and grievances is to help the parties involved communicate on the the Symbolic level, moving away from the very important and personal immediacies of the conflict which are most often the result of Imaginary level experiences, towards an understanding of the unconscious contributions of each party.

-To accomplish this we delineate a set of steps to be taken by all parties: the conplainant, the object of the complaint and the governing bodies of CCMPS.
-The following pdf file contins the printable version of our complaint and grievance process: Complaints and Grievances.pdfTop
+To accomplish this we delineate a set of steps to be taken by all parties: the complainant, the object of the complaint and the governing bodies of CCMPS.
+The following pdf files contains the printable version of ABAPs complaint and grievance process: ABAP Complaints and Grievances.pdf as well as CCMPS' CCMPS Complaints and Grievances.pdfTop